andrewsunglaekim/advanced_git_workshop/readme.md

 ## Merge vs Rebase

 So, which is better?
 Depends on who we ask.
 There are many differing opinions on this.
 One perspective is that the repository's commit history is a record of what actually happened.
-That is to say, if we are grabbing changes from upstream (merging) version control should know about this merge happening and document it always.
+That is to say, if we are grabbing changes from upstream(pulling), version control should know about this merge happening and document it always.

 Another perspective is that we want to catalog code changes not meta data about how we are versioning.